diamondalexander/lis-portfolio/src/projects/collectionbuilder-digital-exhibit.md

 ### Key Takeaways

 Participating in this cohort greatly enriched my practical, technical knowledge of metadata management, static site generators, responsive web design, and GitHub & became a launchpad for me to learn more about web technologies.
 In fact, this portfolio is a static website I made using Eleventy & Bootstrap—which I felt comfortable building and deploying because of the hours of experience I gained by customizing my CollectionBuilder collection.
-Working with CollectionBuilder also enhanced my metadata management abilities
+Working with CollectionBuilder also enhanced my metadata management abilities.

-### Final Result